From BR Bullpen

 - Setup men are brought into the game in the 7th or 8th inning to bridge the gap between the starter or middle reliever and the closer.
 Setup men are normally reserved for close games.

 - Closers are used to "close out" games that their team is winning.
-Most managers will reserve their closer for save situations, i.e. starting the 9th inning with a 1-3 run lead.
+Most managers will reserve their closer for save situations, i.e. starting the 9th inning with a 1 to 3 run lead.

 Over the years a number of awards have been created to distinguish the most effective relief pitchers in the major leagues.
 First was the Reliever of the Year Award, created by The Sporting News in 1960.
 This was supplanted by the Rolaids Relief Award, introduced by Major League Baseball in 1976.
 It was discontinued after the 2012 season, and after a one-year hiatus, was replaced in 2014 by the Mariano Rivera Award in the American League and the Trevor Hoffman Award in the National League.